upperlinecode/flask-and-MongoDB/readme.md

 FIREBASE_API_KEY=AIzaSyCn1qXoa7sdfe7vgyce9E71SbcBa3s
 ```

 You'll also want to go to your settings -> Service Accounts and then generate a new private key.
 That will download a JSON file that you can connect to your config variables.
-In the example below, we renamed the JSON file `firebase-private-key.json` - we also added that file to the `.gitignore` so that it doesn't get tracked by git and uploaded to github.
+In the example below, we renamed the JSON file `firebase-private-key.json` and we also added that file to the `.gitignore` so that it doesn't get tracked by git and uploaded to github.

 Back to the routes.py file - once you've set up your config variable correctly, add the following code underneath: